Trade Promotions

 You might have had a good handle on your team’s trade promotion expenses last quarter, but do you know exactly what return on investment (ROI) those efforts brought in?

-According to Forrester, consumer packaged goods (CPG) brands spend over $500 billion on trade promotions each year.
-With such a hefty investment in these retail campaigns, there’s a big responsibility to ensure they’re executed according to plan and have a positive impact on sales.
+According to Forrester, consumer packaged goods (CPG) brands spend over $500 billion annually on trade promotions.
+With such a hefty investment in these retail campaigns, there’s a big responsibility to ensure they’re executed according to plan and positively impact sales.

 This blog post outlines the top 5 result-driven tips to manage trade promotions and skyrocket sales.